Smart Language Learner

 Your Flashcard Decks

-What’s so cool about it is that if you send a word to your flashcards, you also automatically send the video segment in which the word appears.
-In other words: when presented a flashcard, you can also watch the corresponding part of the video in which the word is said.
+What’s so cool about it is that if you send a word to your flashcards, you also automatically save the video segment in which the word appears.
+In other words: when presented a flashcard, you can also watch the corresponding part of the video in which the word occurs.

-The video segment also reminds you of the story of the video, so that’s super in-context learning for you.
+The video segment also reminds you of the story in the video, so that’s super in-context learning for you.

 There’s no real integrated spaced repetition with the flashcards, but each word has a bar underneath it indicating how well you’ve studied a word.